Variational Quantum Algorithms

-{\it Accelerated VQE.} As previously mentioned, while Quantum Phase Estimation (QPE) provides a means to estimate eigenenergies in the fault-tolerant era, it is not implementable in the near-term.
+As previously mentioned, whereas Quantum Phase Estimation (QPE) provides a means to estimate eigenenergies in the fault-tolerant era, it is not implementable in the near-term.
 However, one of the positive features of this algorithm is that a precision $\epsilon$ can be obtained with a number of measurements which scale as $\OC(\log (\frac{1}{\epsilon}))$.
 This is in contrast with VQE, which requires $\OC(\frac{1}{\epsilon^2})$ measurement for the same precision.
-This motivated the Accelerated VQE algorithm, which interpolates between the VQE and QPE algorithms~\cite{wang2019accelerated}.
-This involves taking the VQE algorithm and replacing the measurement process with a tunable version of QPE called $\alpha$-QPE.
+This scaling motivated the Accelerated VQE algorithm, which interpolates between the VQE and QPE algorithms~\cite{wang2019accelerated,wang2020bayesian,wang2020bayesian2}.
+The interpolation involves taking the VQE algorithm and replacing the measurement process with a tunable version of QPE called $\alpha$-QPE.
 This allows the measurement cost to interpolate between that of VQE and QPE.